gibr098/Iot-Group-Project/Evaluation.md

 ## End-user point of view
 ### How we intend to evaluate the user experience

-The user experience is mainly tied to the responsiveness and the accuracy of the http endpoint.
+The user experience is mainly tied to the responsiveness and the accuracy in estimating the occupancy of a room.

 * **ACCURACY** How to achieve accuracy?
-   * In order to achieve a good accuracy we must impose a (altough lenient) real time constraint on our system, so that the information received are not outdated
+   * In order to make the system be much precise as possible in counting the people that enter a room we can work mainly on two aspects: the first is the efficency of the algorithm that is going to process the data obtained by the sensors and output the correct number of people; the second aspect is the phisical confuguration of the system, that is how the sensors should be placed outside and inside the room in order to achieve a optimal collection of the data

 * **RESPONSIVENESS** How to achieve responsiveness?
    * To achieve it we must look at the load of the data exchanged and through several testing understand the limit of our system